List of Heimat episodes: Heimat

 Glasisch-Karl narrates over a family tree that details the ancestry of the Simon, Wiegard and Schirmer families.
 In 1949, Eduard and Lucie lost their own son, Horst, who died after discovering a landmine in the forest.
 They died in 1967 and 1978 respectively.
 Pauline and Maria never traveled together, and Pauline died in 1975.
 Glasisch-Karl confirms Pauline's suspicions that her husband, Robert died during the war.
 Maria's father and brother, Alois and Wilfried have also since died.
 Lotti Schirmer has married Sepp Vilsmeier and adopted two Vietnamese children, Hoa and Hou.
 Anton and Martha have had five children, born between 1945 and 1953.
 As Glasisch-Karl finishes talking, it is revealed Maria has died.
 Family from over the world, including relatives from Brazil, have traveled to Schabbach to pay their respects.
 Hermann almost misses the funeral and arrives during a thunderstorm during which the town has taken cover away from the rain, leaving Maria's coffin abandoned on the road.
 Both Paul and Glasisch-Karl feel unwell during the post-burial meal.
 An argument erupts when Anton learns Ernst employees had been preparing to plunder the Simon home, following Maria's death.
 Anton roughly boards the locked house up and posts the key through the letterbox.
 While Schabbach prepares its annual festival, Ernst breaks into the family home and reminisces about his past, while Anton stands in the forge, recalling Maria's 70th birthday.
 Hermann also returns to see the room where he and Klärchen fell in love.
 The brothers meet in the hallway, and then hear a drilling outside where they discover Paul has fitted a plaque donating the house to the village, as a museum.
 During the festival, Anton gets drunk with two young ladies and the locals all dance in a snaking line around the village.
 Clearly in pain Glasisch-Karl staggers with his walking stick towards the village hall, before collapsing.
-Standing up straight with a good posture, he walks with unweakened strength towards hall open doors, with a light shining brightly outwards.
+Standing up straight with a good posture, he walks with unweakened strength towards the hall’s open doors, with a light shining brightly outwards.
 Inside he is returned to his younger self, and recognises all the since deceased villagers.
 Maria arrives holding a duvet and walks the room, recollecting the names of the villagers she loved.
 Katharina, Pauline, Robert, Wilfried, Eduard, Lucie, their Horst, Hans the one-eyed boy and finally her beloved Otto.
 Glancing out of the window, they all watch as the festival takes place.
 Glasisch-Karl's body is discovered and carried inside, so the death does not ruin the mood of the festival.
 Hermann hears about an old mine shaft that has great acoustics, and later returns to the town to record a piece performed in the atmospheric mine shaft.
 Listening from a caravan, he listens as a choir perform a piece called 'Geheischnis'.